Effort optimism

-Effort and success
+Effort and Success

-Effort optimism refers to how strongly a student believes their hard work/effort in school will pay off with academic/school success.
+Effort optimism refers to how strongly a student believes their hard work in school will pay off with academic success.
 This is reinforced by the maxim that "If at first you don't succeed, try, try, again."
 A strong conviction generally results in greater success and can become a self-fulfilling prophecy, reinforcing that belief.
-When that conviction is weak or nonexistent, students generally experience less success, which reinforces the belief that effort doesn't matter.
+When that conviction is weak or nonexistent, students generally experience less success, reinforcing the belief that effort doesn't matter.

-Lack of effort optimism has often been described as an important part of the achievement gap between students with majority and minority backgrounds in the American educational system.
-Among minorities, parents are said to articulate a strong belief in education and its role in getting ahead but communicate an ambivalence about whether society will really reward school achievement.
-In this interpretation, minority students under-achieve because they have no confidence that performing well in the school system will, in fact, help them advance socially in the face of perceived discrimination.
+Lack of effort optimism has often been described as a crucial part of the achievement gap between students with majority and minority backgrounds in the American educational system.
+Among minorities, parents articulate a strong belief in education and its role in getting ahead but communicate an ambivalence about whether society will reward school achievement.
+In this interpretation, minority students underachieve because they have no confidence that performing well in the school system will help them advance socially in the face of perceived discrimination.